Functional ultrasound imaging: an innovative technology for imaging brain activity

 R&D of the next generation functional ultrasound imaging

-The main objective of our multidisciplinary team is to develop the next generation of functional ultrasound imaging (fUSi) technology having 3 words in mind: faster, smaller, cheaper.
+The main objective of our multidisciplinary team is to develop the next generation of functional ultrasound imaging (fUSi) technology.
+We have 3 words in mind: faster, smaller, cheaper.

-fUSi emerges nowadays as a breakthrough modality based on Doppler ultrasound and is capable of recording in real-time activity over the entire brain at unprecedented spatial and temporal resolution for such volumes (100 µm3 voxel size, 100 ms).
-The fUSi technology offers high sensitivity and reproducibility that is required by modern neuroscience research in chronic and behaving animal models.
+fUSi is a breakthrough modality based on Doppler ultrasound and is capable of recording in real-time activity over the entire brain at unprecedented spatial and temporal resolution.
+The technology offers high sensitivity and reproducibility for neuroscience research in chronic and behaving animal models.

 In collaboration with imec and several industrial partners, our team is developing the most versatile and costless ultrasound on silicon chip device on the market offering advanced 4D capabilities (3D in time) for preclinical and clinical research.
-Hence, by combining Micromachined Ultrasound Transducer (MUT) with high channels counts, wide bandwidth, high efficiency and ASIC technologies for real-time image processing and artificial intelligence analysis, we are extending the range of application for fUS imaging.
+By combining Micromachined Ultrasound Transducers (MUT) with high channels counts, wide bandwidth, high efficiency and ASIC technologies for real-time image processing and artificial intelligence analysis, we are extending the range of application for fUS imaging.

 Our scientific interests